defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/navigation.md

 ## Top-level menu

-The top level menu (the one that appears in the top navigation bar for the entire site) uses your site's [`main` menu](https://gohugo.io/content-management/menus/).
+The top-level menu (the one that appears in the top navigation bar for the entire site) uses your site's [`main` menu](https://gohugo.io/content-management/menus/).
 All Hugo sites have a `main` menu array of menu entries, accessible via the `.Site.Menus` site variable and populatable via page front matter or your site's `hugo.toml`/`hugo.yaml`/`hugo.json`.

 To add a page or section to this menu, add it to the site's `main` menu in either `hugo.toml`/`hugo.yaml`/`hugo.json` or in the destination page's front matter (in `_index.md` or `_index.html` for a section, as that's the section landing page).
 For example, here's how we added the Documentation section landing page to the main menu in this site: